Serving all of New York at the State and Federal levels.

-James L. Riotto is a lawyer in Rochester who has an impressive law enforcement background combined with substantial criminal defense experience.
+James L. Riotto is a lawyer with offices in Albany and Rochester who has an impressive law enforcement background combined with substantial criminal defense experience.
 His extensive experience as a state trooper and within law enforcement and criminal prosecution has provided him with a unique perspective that sets him apart from other Rochester criminal defense attorneys.
 Clients get the benefit of an attorney with a clear understanding of both sides of their legal issues.

 State and federal law enforcement experience